MissKrabtri/Stasis-CLI-OS/README.md

 ## Why Open Source?

 I work a full time job now, which I didnt when I initally launched StasisCLI.
-I unfortunately no longer have the time to continue to update StasisCLI, which is why I have decided to open source - allowing anyone to update what I have already built!
+I unfortunately no longer have the time to continue to update StasisCLI, which is why I have decided to open source - allowing anyone to learn from what I have already built!

 ## Not a Developer?